Flora of the Massif Central

 The flora (Note: Only vascular plants are covered here, with the exception of ferns.
 Non-vascular plants (bryophytes), a difficult group reserved for specialists, will not be discussed, nor will lichens and fungi.
 A chorological and phytosociological point of view has been favored to make the article more pleasant to read.) of the Massif Central is rich and diverse.
 This diversity can be explained by the massif's large surface area, its position at the intersection of different climatic zones, and its geological variety.
-The plants that can be found in the very wet western part are not the same as those found in the drier eastern part, and the difference is even greater with the species that can be found in the southern part (Causses, Cévennes), which are subject to marked Mediterranean influences.
-This spatial component is not the only one involved, since exposure, altitude, and the nature of the substrate are also determining factors.
-For example, there is the classic contrast between south-facing and north-facing slopes (adret and ubac), and the differences in vegetation between acidic soils (granite) and basic soils (limestone or basalt).
-Although the altitude of the Massif Central is low compared to other mountain ranges such as the Alps or the Pyrenees, there is a clear range of vegetation, from Mediterranean vegetation to sub-alpine grassland (as in the Cévennes).
-Generally speaking, in most of the Massif Central, there are four distinct levels of vegetation:
+The plants that can be found in the very wet western part are not the same as those found in the drier eastern part, and the difference is even greater in the species that can be found in the southern part (Causses, Cévennes), which are subject to marked Mediterranean influences.
+This spatial component is not the only aspect involved, since exposure, altitude, and the nature of the substrate are also determining factors.
+For example, there is contrast between south-facing (adret) and north-facing (ubec) slopes, and a difference in vegetation between acidic soils (granite) and basic soils (limestone or basalt).
+Although the altitude of the Massif Central is low compared to other mountain ranges such as the Alps or the Pyrenees, there is a clear range of vegetation, from Mediterranean vegetation to sub-alpine grassland (as is seen in the Cévennes).
+Generally speaking, in most of the Massif Central, there are four distinct levels of vegetation.